onsdag 1. april 20262 min read

 The biggest deliverability lie in 2026 is "warm up your domain for 2 weeks, then send freely."
 Sender reputation is dynamic — it responds to your last 30 days of behaviour, not your first 14.

 Navigent's built-in warm-up runs every day on every connected inbox, sending real conversational replies into a private warm-up network.
-The result: even at 200+ daily sends per inbox, primary-tab rate stays above 95%.
+The result: even at higher daily volumes per inbox, primary-tab placement holds up far better than inboxes that warm up only at launch.

 Modern spam classifiers score on signals like: